HarshavardhanMG/Multi-Agent/README.md

-Of course.
-Based on the provided code and your detailed requirements, here is a comprehensive and professionally formatted README file.

-Modular Multi-Agent AI System

 ![alt text](https://img.shields.io/badge/License-MIT-yellow.svg)

 A sophisticated multi-agent AI system designed to achieve complex user goals through a dynamic and modular chain of specialized agents.
 This system uses a Planner Agent to interpret a goal and route it through a sequence of enrichment agents (Research, Analysis, Synthesis), each progressively adding value to the data until a comprehensive final output is generated.